Skip to content

 Hybrid storage engines

-Each namespaces can have a different storage media configuration.
+Each namespace can have a different storage configuration.
 For example, you can configure small, frequently accessed namespaces in memory and put larger namespaces in less expensive, high performance SSDs.

 In Aerospike: